Straight Talk About Sugar

 Let’s break it down.

-It’s important to understand the source of sugar in the foods and beverages we choose - whether it’s naturally occurring, like in fruits and vegetables, or added during processing.
+It’s important to understand the type of sugar in the foods and beverages we choose - whether it’s naturally occurring or added during processing.

-Sugars added to food during processing (conveniently called “added sugars”) don’t provide nutritional value.
+• Added sugars are added to food and drinks during processing or preparation, and can include things like sugar, brown sugar, sucrose, and high-fructose corn syrup.
+Added sugars don’t provide nutritional value.
 This is why the term “empty calories” is used to describe sugary beverages, treats, and products that only provide the body with calories.
 Our bodies break these sugars down faster thus the craving for more and need to eat more in order to feel full.

 How can I tell how much sugar is in a product?